razidare/posh/README.md

-# scripts/modules
+# Welcome to my Powershell repo

-The purpose of this repo is to host scripts that I write for various tasks/challenges/games
+The purpose of this repo is to host powershell scripts that I write for various purposes